51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 the patterns listed here, indeed, in some languages such patterns are not idiomatic or are hard to achieve.
 In other cases experience says that the desirability of doing so may be in question.
-However, taking advantage of existing base classes may be expedient, or desirable.
+However, taking advantage of the existing design may be expedient, or desirable.

 ## Interfaces, Base Classes, Inheritance